 - The St. Joseph School District has recognized the critical power of early childhood education for decades.
-The program helps establish measureable skills and milestones needed to help children succeed fully in school — across all abilities and income levels.
+The program helps establish measurable skills and milestones needed to help children succeed fully in school — across all abilities and income levels.
 The curriculum addresses the needs shared by parents, administrators, and teachers and aligns with the Missouri Early Learning Standards utilizing the High Scope Curriculum Framework.

 INNOVATION ON AN INCLUSIVE LEVEL

-Helping children and adults with disabilities, UCP of Northwest Missouri has served families in St. Joseph and the surrounding areas since 1968.
+- UCP of Northwest Missouri – This organization has served families in St. Joseph and the surrounding areas since 1968.
 With a Children’s Program, an Adult Program and Employment Services, UCP of Northwest Missouri serves more than 400 families with children or adults with disabilities each year.
 The UCP preschool offers children with and without disabilities a chance to learn, play and grow together as part of our city’s early childhood resources.
 The innovative “Under the Sea” play area has many unique sensory features — and the teachers and staff at UCP engage in multi-level professional training and continuing education.

 PRESCHOOLS AND LEARNING CENTERS